-The current state of IoT suggests that any new initiative or project will likely go through a lengthy (possibly eternal-feeling) pilot or proof of concept phase.
-Gartner has indicated that ~80% of PoCs do not make it to production, and it is no wonder.
-These IoT initiatives are exceedingly complicated, even for very technically advanced teams.
-Most of these projects begin resembling science projects more than enterprise IT initiatives.
+The current state of IoT suggests that a new initiative or project will likely go through a lengthy pilot or proof of concept phase.
+Gartner has indicated that ~80% of PoCs do not make it to production.
+Why?
+These IoT initiatives are exceedingly complicated, even for technically advanced teams.
+The technology is new and successful network architectures newer.
+Many projects come to resemble science projects more than enterprise IoT initiatives.

-Complicating the PoC situation further, most of these initiatives have more than 25 disparate components from different vendors involved in the complete solution all of which need to be understood, negotiated with, purchased from, installed, integrated, and maintained.
-The landscape is vast, each component has its own complexities and getting them to interact is a huge challenge.
-Finally, once your PoC is up and running you must be able to find meaningful results from the data collected.
+Complicating the PoC situation further, commercial IoT initiatives typically have more than 25 disparate components – from a range of vendors – involved in the complete solution.
+Each component needs to be selected, negotiated for, purchased, installed, integrated, and maintained securely.
+The landscape is vast, each component has its own complexities and getting them to interact has proven to be a huge challenge.

 Successfully exiting the PoC phase requires a thorough understanding of how the system will scale to production level – a task more complicated than teams anticipate.
 Based on the team’s PoC experience, the prospect of replicating buildup, installation, deployment and ongoing management hundreds or thousands of times can be understandably daunting.
 In this situation, the choice of starting point may need to be re-examined.

 As you look toward your IoT project it is wise to schedule more time than you think you’ll need for solution research.
 Start by clearly identifying the business result you are aiming for, and the physical or environmental data required to support that result.
 When you are ready to start collecting edge data it’s time to start researching hardware options.Try starting from a data-down or cloud-down perspective (instead of device-up) and your choice of sensors will be more narrow from the start (See blog post: Selecting Smart Building Sensors ⟶).